Nyasaland: Private

-The 1920 Land Commission also considered the situation of Africans living on private estates and proposed to give all tenants some security of tenure.
-Apart from the elderly or widows, all tenants would pay rents in cash by labour or by selling crops to the owner, but rent levels would be regulated.
+The 1920 Land Commission also considered the situation of Africans living on private estates, and proposed to give all tenants some security of tenure.
+Apart from the elderly and widows, all tenants would pay rents in cash by labour or by selling crops to the owner, but rent levels would be regulated.
 These proposals were enacted in 1928 after a 1926 census had shown that over 115,000 Africans (10% of the population) lived on estates.

-Before 1928, the prevailing annual rent was 6 shillings (30 pence).
-After 1928, maximum cash rents were fixed at £1 for a plot of 8 acres, although some estates charged less.
+Before 1928, the prevailing annual rent was 6 shillings.
+After 1928, maximum cash rents were fixed at £1 (20 shillings) for a plot of 8 acres, although some estates charged less.
 The "equivalent" rents in kind required delivering crops worth between 30 and 50 shillings instead of £1 cash, to discourage this option.
 Estate owners could expel up to 10% of their tenants every five years without showing any cause, and could expel male children of residents at age 16, and refuse to allow settlement to husbands of residents' daughters.
 The aim was to prevent overcrowding, but there was little land available to resettle those expelled.
 From 1943, evictions were resisted.